AustinBarrett2282/Georgia_Tech_Final_Project/Network Analysis/Network Analysis.md

 1. Find the following information about the machine with IP address 10.0.0.201:
 ⦁	MAC address: 00:12:3f:f4:3b:96
 ⦁	Windows username: elmer.blanco
-⦁	OS version: Image
+⦁	OS version:

 2. Which torrent file did the user download?
     Betty_Boop_Rhythm_on_the_Reservation
-Image